VadimKlimets/Playwright_Automation_Quotes_to_Scrape/README.md

 15. Buit-in Video Recording on failed Test Executions

-16. Buit-in Screenshot Creation on failed Test Executions
+16. Built-in Screenshot Creation on failed Test Executions

 17. Lots of other options :)